sts10/wordlist-information/readme.markdown

 ## Short word lists

-Some of these are designed such that each word is phonetically distinct, meaning they are good choices if passphrases are going to read aloud frequently.
+Some of these lists were/are designed such that each word is phonetically distinct, meaning they are good choices if passphrases are going to read aloud frequently.

 ### EFF general short list
 [Source](https://www.eff.org/files/2016/09/08/eff_short_wordlist_1.txt).